Partnerships for Schools

 New pupil places (Basic Need)

 The programme is designed to enable local authorities to provide additional school places to cope with growing numbers of pupils.
 The total funding available is £1.2 billion with local authorities sharing £400m in each of the financial years 2008/09, 2009/10, 2010/11.
 As far as practicable, new pupil places should be provided for schools where parents want them and where standards are high.
 Changes in provision by existing schools can be made either by the local authority or the governing body of the school itself depending upon the category of school and the type of change planned.
-A new school can be set up by the local authority any voluntary body, parents, church or faith group, company or trust, provided that certain conditions are met.
+A new school may be set up by the local authority, voluntary body, parents, church or faith group, company or trust, provided certain conditions are met.

-In line with supported borrowing allocations made by the DfE, an appropriate amount of revenue support grant is paid to each authority by the Department for Communities and Local Government to enable local authorities to take out a loan to support capital investment.
-Each local authority's share is based on its numbers of current pupils (40%), and its relative forecast increase at district level in pupil numbers (60%) relative to other local authorities.
+In line with supported borrowing allocations made by the DfE, revenue support grant is paid to each authority by the Department for Communities and Local Government to enable local authorities to take out a loan to support capital investment.
+Each local authority's formulaic share is based on its numbers of current pupils (40%), and its forecast increase at district level in pupil numbers (60%) (ie relative to other local authorities).
 To reflect the higher costs of secondary provision, secondary pupil numbers are weighted at 150% of primary pupil numbers.
+The proportions of the total funding available are adjusted using a location factor to reflect the relative costs of building in different regions across the country.
+Funding is delivered through the 'single capital pot' to make it easier for local authorities to join up their allocations with other capital resources to increase flexibility.New post-16 provision is usually funded by the 16-19 capital budget, which is administered separately.

 Specialist schools